Career Paths in Psychology to Help You Get Started

 You can do both.

-The ever-increasing job prospects in psychology are evidence of more people choosing to seek counseling, treatment and support services, according to Dr. Josh Garrin, adjunct faculty and academic partner with the psychology program at Southern New Hampshire University (SNHU).
+The increasing job prospects in psychology are evidence that more people are choosing to seek counseling, treatment and support services, according to Dr. Josh Garrin, associate dean of social sciences at Southern New Hampshire University (SNHU).* Garrin has worked in behavioral health settings where he managed team projects and designed training programs to promote employee well-being.

 “As the science of human thought and behavior, our knowledge of psychology can dramatically enhance the quality of our lives and the world around us,” he said.

-Although you might associate psychology jobs with advanced degrees, you don’t need one to get started.
-Whether you have a PhD or a high school diploma, you can launch a meaningful career in the growing field of psychology.
+Although you might associate careers in psychology with advanced degrees, you may not need one to get started.
+Whether you have a PhD or a high school diploma, you can begin exploring a meaningful career in the field of psychology.

 Is Psychology the Right Career Path for You?